-Tech-driven, consumer portal real estate businesses have operated in the market for many years.
+Technology-driven, consumer portal real estate businesses have operated in the market for many years.
 While none have achieved material market share in Canada to date, innovation and technological advancement are constant, and disruptive business models could draw consumers away from traditional brokerages.
 New market entrants, including well-funded U.S. and international companies looking to disrupt the industry, may put pressure on the ability of Brokers and REALTORS® in the Franchise Network to continue to operate profitably.
 REALTORS® may need to pay higher costs associated with maintaining their current and potential client base or could see a reduction in their client base as buyers and sellers of real estate utilize these consumer portals in greater numbers.
-Brokers may see these internet-based businesses provide services similar to what they provide to REALTORS® today, but at a lower cost or at a better quality.
+Brokerages (including the Brokerage Operations) may see these internet-based businesses provide services similar to what they provide to REALTORS® today, but at a lower cost or at a better quality.
 Some of these consumer portal businesses are also becoming brokerages, competing more directly with the traditional brokerage model.
-These factors could have a negative adverse effect on the Business of the Franchise Network, and ultimately, the profitability of Bridgemarq.
+These factors could have a negative adverse effect on the Business of the Franchise Network and the Brokerage Operations, and ultimately, the profitability of Bridgemarq.